Using Data to Advance Women’s Workforce Participation

 The assessment helps companies to:

-- Measure change and results over time by repeating the assessment.
+- Measure change and results over time (by repeating the assessment)

-Setting Gender Equality Targets and Goals
+Setting Change Management Targets and Goals

 More Knowledge Centers